Setup & Migration

 Quick Example

-To create a small warehouse with 3 aisles, 5 shelves per aisle, and 4 bins per shelf:
+To create a warehouse with 3 zones, 4 aisles per zone, 5 shelves per aisle, and 4 bins per shelf:

 Post-Migration Checklist